-The O-1 is a great option for Professors and Researchers who have participated in the J-1 program and are now subject to the 2 year home residence requirement.
-Those who are subject to the home residence requirement and have not obtained a waiver or completed the requirement can obtain an O-1 visa to work in the U.S.
+The O-1 is a great option for Professors and Researchers who have participated in the J-1 program and are now subject to the 2-year home residence requirement.
+Those who are subject to the home residence requirement and have not obtained a waiver or have not completed the requirement can obtain an O-1 visa to work in the U.S.

 The TN nonimmigrant visa is available to citizens of Canada or Mexico to be employed in professional positions in the U.S. as a result of North American Free Trade Agreement (NAFTA).
 College/University and Seminary Teachers and Professors are eligible for the TN as are researchers in a variety of scientific and technical fields.